IPS-LMU/The-EMU-SDMS-Manual/_book/recipe-emuDBgitLab.md

 ### What about my R scripts / other files?

 Although ultimately up to the user (the possibilities with Git are basically endless), we recommend keeping the analysis scripts separate from the emuDB for a better separation of concerns (e.g. you might want to share your database but not your "messy" analysis script :-)).
 This can for example be done using a new R Studio project (`File -> New Project...` in R Studio) which once again is put under Git version control (usually no Git-LFS necessary).
-If a combination of the emuDB and the analysis Project is desired I would recommend looking into Git submodules: https://git-scm.com/book/en/v2/Git-Tools-Submodules
+If a combination of the emuDB and the analysis Project is desired, I would recommend looking into Git submodules: https://git-scm.com/book/en/v2/Git-Tools-Submodules